meer-trench/SUMAT/README.md

 2. Input File Preparation
    Prepare your input files according to the specified format and make sure it is in your project folder.
-The input file should be separated by tabs.
+The input file should be separated by tabs(`\t`) and in `.tsv` format.

    Input file format example: